sid597/Softland/README.md

 We need a place to get the best view for the current state of things, and contribute our part.

 How can I start from 60k feet view and get to 30k?
-Maybe read a book, listen to some lectures, podcast etc. I have tried they don't work, it feels like its working but for me, I have realised over time its more of insight porn than anything else.
+Maybe read a book, listen to some lectures, podcast etc. I have tried they don't work, it feels like its working but for me, I have realised over time its more of insight porn (for me) than anything else.

 There is no REPL, no visual model I can break, play, or engage with.
 For 60k feet view of biology in 2024 I would expect a 3d interactive model of Caenorhabditis elegans (C. elegans).